 COVID-19 Vaccine Authorized for Young Children: Answering Parents' Top Questions

-This means that all Americans ages 6 months and older are now eligible for vaccination.
+This means that all children ages 6 months and older are now eligible for vaccination.
 Here's what parents need to know.

 The Centers for Disease Control and Prevention and the Food and Drug Administration have cleared the way for children under 5 years old to get the COVID-19 vaccine.